Cricket: Bangladesh Vs Sri Lanka Second Test Scoreboard - UrduPoint

 Cricket: Bangladesh Vs Sri Lanka Second Test Scoreboard

-Chittagong, (APP - UrduPoint / Pakistan Point News - 1st Apr, 2024) Scoreboard at the end of Bangladesh's first innings in the second Test against Sri Lanka at the Zahur Ahmed Chowdhury Stadium in Chittagong on Monday:
+Chittagong, (APP - UrduPoint / Pakistan Point News - 1st Apr, 2024) Scoreboard at the end of the third day of the second Test between Bangladesh and Sri Lanka at the Zahur Ahmed Chowdhury Stadium in Chittagong on Monday:

 Sri Lanka first innings 531 (Kusal Mendis 93, Kamindu Mendis 92 not out, D. Karunaratne 86, D. de Silva 70, D. Chandimal 59, N. Madushka 57; S. Al Hasan 3-110)